digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 ..
 Copyright (c) 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-Data Transformations and Choices
+Transforming data using choices
 ================================

 In the example in :ref:`contract_keys` the accountant party wanted to change some data on a contract.
-They did so by archiving and re-creating the contract with the updated data.
-That works because the accountant is the sole signatory on the `Account` contract defined there.
+They did so by archiving the contract and re-creating it with the updated data.
+That works because the accountant is the sole signatory on the ``Account`` contract defined there.

 But what if the accountant wanted to allow the bank to change their own telephone number?
-Or what if the owner of a CashBalance should be able to transfer ownership to someone else?
+Or what if the owner of a ``CashBalance`` should be able to transfer ownership to someone else?

 In this section you will learn about how to define simple data transformations using *choices* and how to delegate the right to *exercise* these choices to other parties.

 Choices as Methods
 ------------------

 If you think of templates as classes and contracts as objects, where are the methods?

 Take as an example a ``Contact`` contract on which the contact owner wants to be able to change the telephone number, just like on the ``Account`` in :ref:`contract_keys`.
 Rather than requiring them to manually look up the contract, archive the old one and create a new one, you can provide them a convenience method on ``Contact``:

 .. literalinclude:: daml/4_Transformations/Contact.daml
   :language: daml